 What is your overall evaluation of the apprentice's ability to influence?

-Please give reasons, together with supporting examples, why you think the apprentice has demonstrated this level of proficiency in this area. demonstrated this level of proficiency in this area.
+Please give reasons, together with supporting examples, why you think the apprentice has demonstrated this level of proficiency in this area.
 Please continue on a separate sheet if required.